Dutch cuisine: Snoep

 The Netherlands is one of the world's leading exporters of candy and chocolate.
 The Dutch favor drop: liquorice.
 The Dutch are the highest consumers of liquorice in the world, and the largest producer of the liquorice candy in the European Union, making up one-third of all EU liquorice production.
 There are over 80 kinds of drop sold in shops over the country.
 The four types of drop are soft sweet (including fruitdrop), soft salt, hard sweet (katjesdrop), and hard salty (zoute snippers).
 Zoute drop, or salty liquorice comes in regular and double salty.
 When they are flavoured with coconut fondant they are called Engelse drop (liquorice allsorts).
 Other varieties are made with honey (honingdrop), salmiac (salmiakdrop), or bay laurel (laurierdrop).
 Typical shapes of Dutch drop are diamonds, ovals, oblongs, and coins (known as munten in Dutch, leading to the name muntdrop).
 Some manufacturers have introduced speciality ranges where the drop is made in thematic shapes, the most notable are shapes of cars (autodrop), and shapes of farm animals and farm machinery (boerderijdrop).

-Well known local Dutch candies are hopje from the city of the Hague and babbelaars from the province of Zeeland.
-Well known also world wide are mentos and fruittella, both inventions of Isaak van Melle who started the production of candies and toffees at Breskens in 1900.
+Well known local Dutch candies are hopje from the city of the Hague and boterbabbelaar from the province of Zeeland.
+Well known also worldwide are mentos and fruittella, both inventions of Isaak van Melle who started the production of candies and toffees at Breskens in 1900.